 You are nineteen when you first write about anorexia.
 You are wandering through a series of dark rooms gazing at slices of the human body suspended between slabs of acrylic.
 Normally squeamish, you cannot handle even the suggestion of gore, but with the moisture sucked from the tissue, the sheets of dried flesh and organs desiccated and sterile and no longer human—you can manage.
 It is the body simplified and reconstructed, backlit in an air-conditioned room.

 That fall, you are also enrolled in Abnormal Psychology.
-Your visit to the Bodies Exhibit overlaps with our unit on eating disorders.
+Your visit to the Bodies Exhibit overlaps with your unit on eating disorders.
 Two days earlier, nestled within the criteria for anorexia nervosa, you’d seen something familiar: Intense fear of gaining weight or becoming fat…undue influence of body weight or shape on self-evaluation, or lack of recognition of the seriousness of the current low body weight.
 You noted: lack of recognition of the seriousness.
 You’d underlined the words in blue pen.

 Faced with the body deconstructed and sterile, you come back to this idea of an eating disorder, its shrinking and brittle effect on your flesh.
 At home, you write: I think in numbers.
 In calories, pounds, grade point averages, and SAT scores.
 In the inches marking a red measuring tape I keep hidden in my underwear drawer.

-You read that narratives of addiction tend to follow a prescribed structure: onset, ‘rock bottom’, recovery.
+You read that narratives of addiction tend to follow a prescribed structure: onset, rock bottom, recovery.
 Both indulging the drama of pain and leaving out the truly ugly.

-At sixteen you noticed a thin layer of flesh spreading across my abdomen and became obsessed with the way the skin folded when you sat down or bent over.
+At sixteen you noticed a thin layer of flesh spreading across your abdomen and became obsessed with the way the skin folded when you sat down or bent over.
 Being you, you did some research and learned about things like calories and basal metabolic rates, figured out how to lie and reduce your diet to six different foods.
-Eight months later, you are twisted before the bathroom mirror, peering at bruises that dotted your spine where bone had rubbed against the backs of metal classroom chairs, leaving marks dark and tender as ripe plums.
+Eight months later, you are twisted before the bathroom mirror, peering at bruises that dots your spine where bone had rubbed against the backs of metal classroom chairs, leaving marks dark and tender as ripe plums.
 Your fallen hair dusts the sheets and the floor around your bed.
-Over the three years that follow you continue to lose and gain weight while maintaining an obsession with calories and double-zero everything.
-But the possibility of an eating disorder does not occur to you until you found yourself in a lecture hall confronted by a PowerPoint presentation.
+Over the three years that follow you continued to lose and gain weight while maintaining an obsession with calories and double-zero everything.
+But the possibility of an eating disorder does not occur to you until you find yourself in a lecture hall confronted by a PowerPoint presentation.
 The words—anorexia, eating disorder, starving—had never been used in your vicinity, and therefore the possibility did not exist.

 Kim Chernin wrote in her own meditation on eating disorders: I had no language or vocabulary for what was happening to me.

-You write about anorexia twice more over the next few years, inspired by the hold illness continued to have over me.
-First, you re-tell the story with color, reimagining the desperate loneliness and flirtations with suicide inspired by psychology courses that noted, among other things, the adequate amount of Tylenol to swallow: It’s difficult to see clearly when you are turned inward.
-Later, the writing takes form in an undergraduate honors thesis that weaves together your recollections with an analysis of other anorexia memoirs and their narrators’ representations of illness, recovery, and aftermath: This thesis, then, comes as the end of my college years approaches.
+You write about anorexia twice more over the next few years, inspired by the hold illness continued to have over you.
+First, you re-tell the story with color, reimagining the desperation and flirtations with suicide inspired by psychology courses that noted, among other things, the adequate amount of Tylenol to swallow: It’s difficult to see clearly when you are turned inward.
+Later, the writing takes shape in an undergraduate honors thesis that weaves together your recollections with an analysis of other anorexia memoirs and their narrators’ representations of illness, recovery, and aftermath: This thesis, then, comes as the end of my college years approaches.
 It represents a new stage of my journey, an attempt to synthesize my knowledge of self, research, and theory to produce an exploratory honors project that examines the interaction of memory, writing, and anorexia.